EdenEast/nyx/readme.md

 [![NixOS 21.05](https://img.shields.io/badge/NixOS-v21.05-blue.svg?style=flat-square&logo=NixOS&logoColor=white)](https://nixos.org)
 [![Licence](https://img.shields.io/badge/license-Unlicense-blue)](https://github.com/EdenEast/nyx/blob/main/LICENSE)

-This repository contains my configuration for all my systems, written primarily in [Nix].
+This repository contains configuration for all my unix systems (NixOS, Linux and MacOS) written in [`nix`][nix].
-This repository defines machines running [NixOS][nix], or unix machines running nix and [home-manager], or Windows.
+This repository also contains my dotfiles which are used on all the systems liked above as well as windows.
+On systems that support [`nix`][nix] my dotfiles are managed by [home-manager].

 [nix]: https://nixos.org/
 [home-manager]: https://github.com/nix-community/home-manager